 “I have been telling everyone I know about the film and how much I enjoyed the inspiring, heartfelt...and at times hilarious...piece.
 As a high school teacher, I am always trying to reflect on how my presence and pedagogy impacts the youth I work with, and watching the film informed me in such a profound way.
 I imagine that the documentary could trigger the much needed dialogue in our building and our community.”

 VIMEO The film can be rented or purchased for download globally on Vimeo On Demand.
 Also with Vimeo's app on iOS, Android, Apple TV, Roku and Chromecast.

-AMAZON Stream or Purchase DVD's
+AMAZON Purchase DVD'